 The Central Bank's statement of financial position mainly comprises financial instruments, as described in note 2.B(b).
-Gross international reserves are a relevant component of said instruments (as of December 31, 2023 and 2022, they represent 86.51% and 82.32%, respectively).
+Gross international reserves are a relevant component of said instruments (as of December 31, 2024 and 2023, they represent 89.86 percent and 86.51 percent, respectively).
 Reserve management complies with the principles of security, liquidity and profitability indicated in Article 71 of the Organic Act.
 International reserves contribute to the country's economic and financial stability, to the extent that they guarantee availability of currency in extraordinary situations, such as in the case of an eventual significant withdrawal of foreign currency deposits from the domestic financial system or temporary external shocks, which may cause imbalances in the real economy and feed expectations.
 Likewise, an adequate availability of foreign currency helps to reduce Peru's country risk and improve its credit ratings, which results in better conditions for private and public Peruvian companies to obtain foreign credits and contributes to the growth of foreign investment in the country.